flexi-framework/flexi/docs/documentation/04_tutorials/10_naca0012/index.md

 SpongeLayer           = T           !
 Enables the dissipative source term SpongeShape           = 1           !
 Shape of sponge: 1: Cartesian
 damping               = 1.0         !
 Damping factor of sponge
-xStart                = (/2.0,0,0/) !
+SpongeXStart          = (/2.0,0,0/) !
 Coordinates of start position of sponge
                                     ! - ramp (for SpongeShape=1)
 SpongeDistance        = 3.0         !
 Length of the sponge ramp
                                     ! - ramp (for SpongeShape=1)